kokanepooja/AIS2025_intern_Pooja/README.md

 List Data Type: How to define and access list items list slicing,nested lists Mutable nature of lists.List methods:append(),.insert(),.remove(),.pops(),.sort(),.reverse() in keyword for membership.

 Tuple Data Type :How to create tuples using () differences between lists and tuples .
 Tuple indexing and slicing Use of tuples in functions and dictionary keys.

+Intern name:Kokane Pooja Dattatray.
+Date:-7 May 2025 Day3:Create notebooks for:Set and Dictionary .

+Discription for set:
+A set in Python is a built-in, mutable collection that stores unordered and unique elements.
+Each element in a set must be immutable, but the set itself can be modified (i.e., it's mutable).
+Sets are particularly useful for eliminating duplicates from data and performing mathematical set operations like union, intersection, and difference.
+Sets are defined using curly braces {} or the set() constructor.

+Discription for Dictionary:
+A dictionary in Python is a collection of key-value pairs, where each key is unique and immutable, and each value can be of any type.
+Dictionaries are unordered, mutable, and allow fast access to data using keys.
+Common operations include: Accessing: dict[key], .get(), Adding/Updating: dict[key] = value, Removing: .pop(), del dict[key], Listing: .keys(), .values(), .items()